 About Yuqing Li

-Prior to the current position, Dr. Li served as Associate Professor of Neurology and Neurobiology in the Department of Neurology and Center for Neurodegeneration and Experimental Therapeutics, School of Medicine, University of Alabama at Birmingham.
-From 2001 to August of 2006, Dr. Li served as Assistant Professor with the Beckman Institute for Advanced Science and Technology at the University of Illinois at Urbana-Champaign with the focus of his research in genetic analysis of neural development and plasticity, animal models of neurodevelopmental disorders.
+Dr. Yuqing Li joined the Department of Neurology in November of 2010 as a Professor.
+Dr. Li was recruited to the University of Florida by collaborating with Tyler’s Hope for a Dystonia Cure.
+His laboratory aims to unlock DYT-1 dystonia and to develop symptomatic therapies and cure approaches.
+Dr. Li is funded by multiple grants from the National Institutes of Health.
+Before the current position, Dr. Li served as Associate Professor of Neurology and Neurobiology in the Department of Neurology and Center for Neurodegeneration and Experimental Therapeutics, School of Medicine, the University of Alabama at Birmingham.
+From 2001 to 2006, Dr. Li served as Assistant Professor with the Beckman Institute for Advanced Science and Technology at the University of Illinois at Urbana-Champaign with his research in genetic analysis of neural development plasticity and animal models neurodevelopmental disorders.
 From 1996 to 2000, he was appointed as Lucille P. Markey Assistant Professor of Molecular and Developmental Neuroscience in the Department of Molecular and Integrative Physiology and the Beckman Institute for Advanced Science and Technology at the University of Illinois at Urbana-Champaign.
-He received his Ph.D. in Biology from Nagoya University, Nagoya, Japan in 1991 and was a Postdoctoral Research Associate with the Center for Learning and Memory, Massachusetts Institute of Technology, Cambridge, Massachusetts from 1991 to 1996.
-He majored in Biology in 1991 from Nagoya University, Japan, in molecular biology from Fudan University, China in 1988, and majored in Biochemistry with a Bachelor of Science degree from Fudan University, China in 1984.
+From 1991 to 1996, he was a Postdoctoral Research Associate with the Center for Learning and Memory, Massachusetts Institute of Technology, Cambridge, Massachusetts.
+In 1991, he received his Ph.D. in Biology from Nagoya University, Nagoya, Japan, and he completed his Master of Science Training in molecular biology from Fudan University, China, in 1987.
+In 1984, he obtained a Bachelor of Science degree from Fudan University, China.

-Dr. Li’s research is mainly focused on pathophysiology and experimental therapeutics of dystonia and restless legs syndrome.
-He is also broadly interested in animal models of movement disorders and in molecular and cellular mechanisms of synaptic plasticity during development and learning.
-His lab’s expertise is to perform conditional mutagenesis in mouse where selected genes are altered in specific neurons or circuits in the brain and in defined period during animal’s development.
-This powerful approach allows Dr. Li and his co-workers to apply functional genomics and other multidisciplinary approaches to understand the pathogenesis of neurological disorders and to develop effective treatment.
+Dr. Li’s research is mainly focused on the pathophysiology and experimental therapeutics of dystonia, restless legs syndrome, ALS, and FTD.
+He is also broadly interested in animal models of movement disorders and molecular and cellular mechanisms of motor control circuits.
+His lab’s expertise is to perform genetic manipulations in mice where specific neurons or circuits in the brain are altered during a particular period of an animal’s lifespan.
+This powerful approach allows Dr. Li and his co-workers to apply functional genomics and other multidisciplinary approaches to understand the pathogenesis of neurological disorders and develop an effective treatment.